Durrani Empire: Final years

 rebellions in the north, and eventually he and the Uzbek Emir of Bukhara agreed that the Amu Darya would mark the division of their lands.
 Ahmad Shah retired to his home in the mountains east of Kandahar, where he died in 1772.
 He had succeeded to a remarkable degree in balancing tribal alliances and hostilities, and in directing tribal energies away from rebellion.
 He earned recognition as Ahmad Shah Baba, or "Father" of Afghanistan.

-The Durrani Empire lost its control over Kashmir to the Sikh Empire in the Battle of Shopian in 1819.

 Other Durrani rulers in the Empire (1772–1823)

 Ahmad Shah's successors governed so ineptly during a period of profound unrest that within fifty years of his death, the Durrani empire per se was at an end, and Afghanistan was embroiled in civil war.
 Much of the territory conquered by Ahmad Shah fell to others in this half century.
 By 1818, the Sadozai rulers who succeeded Ahmad Shah controlled little more than Kabul and the surrounding territory within a 160-kilometer radius.
 They not only lost the outlying territories but also alienated other tribes and lineages among the Durrani Pashtuns.